crossbario/autobahn-js/doc/index.rst

 It is ideal for distributed, multi-client and server applications, such as multi-user database-drive business applications, sensor networks (IoT), instant messaging or MMOGs (massively multi-player online games) .

 WAMP enables application architectures with application code distributed freely across processes and devices according to functional aspects.
-Code can be in run in either the browser or Node.js  - wherever it makes most sense in a specific use case.

-Since WAMP implementations exist for mutliple languages, WAMP applications can be polyglott.
+Since WAMP implementations exist for multiple languages, WAMP applications can be polyglott.
+Application components can be implemented in a language and run on a device which best fit the particular use case.

 .. note:: The materials here are for the current version of |ab|, which implements version 2 of WAMP.
 For versions of |ab| <= 0.8.2, see the :ref:`legacy documentation <reference_wampv1>`.